wssci/spring-2020-meeting/student-travel.md

 4) Registration as a student at your home institution <br>
 5) Non-local (travel distance > 50 miles)

-After applicants submit the online form, they should have their advisor send a confirmation via email verifying the above five points by TBD to Vi Rapp (VHRapp@lbl.gov).
-Please include "WSSCI Student Travel Award" in the email subject line.
+After applicants submit the online form, they should have their advisor send a confirmation via email verifying the above five points by 21 February 2020 to <a href="mailto:VHRapp@lbl.gov?subject=WSSCI Student Travel Award">Vi Rapp</a>.